 - Stabilize a painful joint.

 Unfortunately, back surgery or spine surgery cannot literally cut out a patient’s pain.
-It is only able to change anatomy, and an anatomical lesion (injury) that is a probable cause of back pain must be identified prior to rather than after back surgery or spine surgery.
+It is only able to treat the anatomical lesion (injury) that is a probable cause of back pain, which must be identified prior to rather than after back surgery or spine surgery.

 By far the number one reason back surgeries are not effective and some patients experience continued pain after surgery is because the lesion that was operated on is not in fact the cause of the patient’s pain.